Kohmmz/phase-5-vetty/API_DOCUMENTATION.md

 This document provides information on how to access and use the API for the Vetty Backend application deployed at Render.

-## API Status (Updated: May 7, 2025)

-The API is **PARTIALLY WORKING** with a 61.9% success rate based on comprehensive testing.
-Most read-only endpoints are functioning correctly, while endpoints requiring authentication may have issues.

 ### ✅ Confirmed Working Endpoints

 - `GET /products` - Returns all products successfully